LeonKie/leonkie.github.io/inverted_pendolum/index.md

 {{<figure src= "http://ctms.engin.umich.edu/CTMS/Content/InvertedPendulum/System/Modeling/figures/pendulum.png">}}

 The simplified system consists of an inverted pendulum which is connected to a motorized card.
 Without further inspection, we can recognize that we are looking at an unstable system.
 If the cart is not moved it is nearly impossible to balance the pendulum in the upright position.
-The objective is it now to design a feedback controller which accelerates the carte enough so that the angle $ \phi $ of the pendulum is close to 180°.
+The objective is it now to design a feedback controller which accelerates the cart enough so that the angle $ \phi $ of the pendulum is close to 180°.

-However, we first have to define the nonlinear model:
+For this we first have to define the nonlinear model:

 {{<figure src= "https://ctms.engin.umich.edu/CTMS/Content/InvertedPendulum/System/Modeling/html/InvertedPendulum_SystemModeling_eq14127640478467589374.png" >}}